akrabulislam/System-Design/creational/simple-factory/README.md

 # Simple Factory Pattern

 The Simple Factory Pattern is a creational design pattern that provides a centralized mechanism for creating objects.
 It encapsulates the object creation process in a dedicated factory class, allowing clients to request objects without being exposed to the intricacies of instantiation.
+This pattern enhances code abstraction, maintainability, and facilitates the seamless addition of new object types to the system.

 ## When to Use